-Standards for Training Packages Standard Evidence supporting the statement of met 'yes' compliance or noncompliance (including or 'no' evidence from equity and editorial reports) particular needs.
+Standards for Training Packages Standard met 'yes' or 'no' Evidence supporting the statement of compliance or noncompliance (including evidence from equity and editorial reports) particular needs.
 Reference has been made to Disability Standards for Education, 2005.
 The Companion Volume outlines how Foundation Skills have been addressed in units of competency and emphasises that RTOs must consider them as part of the training and assessment for each unit.
 Pathway advice is included in the Companion Volume Implementation Guide (CVIG), as is clear information about qualification and unit mapping to inform users of changes to both equivalent and not equivalent qualifications and units.
 There are no barriers relating to entry requirements or prerequisite units except in a imported and specialist electives, and the availability of revised skill sets provides additional flexibility and pathway options for individuals and learners.
-The qualifications are clearly written with clear, achievable packaging rules, and a significant range of elective options to cover a broad range of elective options to cover a broad range of outcomes.
-Standard 3 Yes The CfE provides detailed information about Skills Impact's development and endorsement Training Package developers processes of the draft components, including comply with the AISC Training alignment to and compliance with ASIC's Activity Order, comprising two areas of project Package Development and Endorsement Process Policy activity: Znacreement recees reney Advances in wood machining and sawdoctoring Sawmill timber and process optimization The CfE outlines details of consultation undertaken and communication strategies; and evidence of contributing personnel, listed in Appendices, supports evidence of consultation undertaken throughout the development process with stakeholders, including the conduct of five sawmill site visits, and engagement via Technical Advisory Committee (TAC) meetings and email communication with a range of industry stakeholders from both large and smaller forest and wood product organisations, the two training organisations registered to provide these qualifications and the Industry Reference Committee.
-The CfE evidences more than 20 stakeholders engaged in each TAC, including representatives of the five large softmill sawmills, 6 medium size sawmills and timber dressing plants, saw service organisations and an employee representative organisation, which would appear commensurate with the CfE analysis of the industry sector:
+The qualifications are clearly written with clear, achievable packaging rules, and a significant range of elective options to cover a broad range of outcomes.
+Standard 3 Training Package developers comply with the AISC Training Package Development and Endorsement Process Policy Yes The CfE provides detailed information about Skills Impact's development and endorsement processes of the draft components, including alignment to and compliance with ASIC's Activity Order, comprising two areas of project activity: Advances in wood machining and sawdoctoring Sawmill timber and process optimization The CfE outlines details of consultation undertaken and communication strategies; and evidence of contributing personnel, listed in Appendices, supports evidence of consultation undertaken throughout the development process with stakeholders, including the conduct of five sawmill site visits, and engagement via Technical Advisory Committee (TAC) meetings and email communication with a range of industry stakeholders from both large and smaller forest and wood product organisations, the two training organisations registered to provide these qualifications and the Industry Reference Committee.
+The CfE evidences more than 20 stakeholders engaged in each TAC, including representatives of the five large softmill sawmills, 6 medium size sawmills and timber dressing plants, saw service organisations, which would appear commensurate with the CfE analysis of the industry sector: